RSDKModding/RSDK-Modding-Wiki/docs/Games/SonicOrigins/Documentation/NotifyCallback/CharacterSelect.md

 Opens Sonic Origins's character select menu, then sets `callbackResult` and `continueFlag` when the menu is closed.

 ## Parameters
-- `skipMenu`
+`skipMenu`

-If true, skips the character select and automatically loads the save slot for the current character.
+:   If true, skips the character select and automatically loads the save slot for the current character.

 ## Return Value
+=== "v3"

+    If the menu is backed out of without selecting a save slot, `game.callbackResult` is set to `0`; otherwise, it's set to `1`.
+If the selected save slot is an existing save, `game.continueFlag` is set to `true`.

-=== "v3/v4"
+=== "v4"

     If the menu is backed out of without selecting a save slot, `game.callbackResult` is set to `0`; otherwise, it's set to `1`.
 If the selected save slot is an existing save, `game.continueFlag` is set to `true`.